Belgium: Bruges mayor stabbed by known associate | DW | 21.06.2020

 The mayor of the northwestern Belgian city of Bruges has undergone emergency surgery after being stabbed in the neck.
 The suspect, allegedly a former client, has been arrested.

-The mayor of the Belgian city of Bruges, Dirk De fauw, was released from the hospital on Sunday, after surviving a knife attack.
+The mayor of the Belgian city of Bruges, Dirk De fauw, has been released from hospital after surviving a knife attack.

 De fauw was seriously injured on Saturday when he was stabbed by a man he now says he knew.